unixunion/solace-provision/README.md

 This tool is subject to [SEMPv2 limitations](https://docs.solace.com/SEMP/SEMP-API-Versions.htm#SEMPv2).

-## Current Issues

-fetching paginated responses from certain appliance versions can result in a error about unparsable cursorQuery.

-## Requirements and Assumptions
+## Requirements

+### Solace Requirements

-* A Recent version of Solace PubSub 9.x+ or HW Appliance 8.x+.
+* A Recent version of Solace PubSub 9.x+ or HW Appliance 8.4+.
+* Config-sync enabled between routers.

+### Optional, but Highly Recommended

-* TLS enabled SEMP service *(otherwise secrets cannot be provisioned)*
+* TLS enabled SEMP service *( otherwise some types of secrets cannot be provisioned )*
-* TLS CA certificate in the default OS certificate chains and trusted.
+* TLS CA certificate in the default OS certificate chains and trusted!
-* Config-sync enabled for primary and backup routers.

-## Compiling Requirements
+### Compiling Requirements

-rust *or* docker
+rust 1.33 *or* docker

 # Usage

-solace-provision reads YAML files, and args in order to provision Solace managed objects. see `solace-provision --help` for details on each <i>subcommand</i>.
+<i>solace-provision</i> reads YAML files from disk which are used to provision Solace managed objects. see `solace-provision --help`
+for details on each <i>subcommand</i>.

 Example: